RESOURCES

 “We are converting our big volumes as we go through the customer lists,” Johnson says.
 “As the preprinted shell supplies run out, we convert them.
 Our aspirations are a lot higher.”

-Sheri Jammallo is the Corporate Enterprise Marketing Manager at Canon Solutions America; with a keen focus on the Transactional, Direct Mail and Corporate In-Plant print production space.
-She brings with her a wealth of industry knowledge that enables her to lead field relevant go-to-market production print strategies and programs for Canon Solutions America that bring value-add to their production print customers and overall print industry.
-Previous to Canon Solutions America, Sheri spent 14 years in several Sales Leadership roles at Xerox.
+Sheri Jammallo is the Corporate Enterprise Marketing Manager at Canon; with a keen focus on the Transactional, Direct Mail and Corporate In-Plant print production space.
+She brings with her a wealth of industry knowledge that enables her to lead field relevant go-to-market production print strategies and programs for Canon that bring value-add to their production print customers and overall print industry.
+Previous to Canon, Sheri spent 14 years in several Sales Leadership roles at Xerox.